allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 ## Using data from mocks in tests

 So far our test methods included hardcoded data like "Product 1" for item name.
-This isn't really flexible as we would need to change those hardcoded values every time we change our mocks.
+This isn't really flexible as we would need to change those hardcoded values every time we make a change in mocks.
 It would be way better if we used the data loaded from mocks.
-We can do this by creating a simple mock data parser for our tests.
+We can do this by creating a simple mock data parser for tests.

-But fist things first — let's bundle our mocks with the test bundle so we have files to read from.
-The easiest way to do it is to reference  *__files* directory in our UI test target like this:
+But first things first — let's bundle mocks with the test bundle so we have files to read from.
+The easiest way to do it is to reference  *__files* directory in the UI test target like this:

 ![Adding files](/img/articles/2016-09-22-self-contained-ui-tests-for-ios-applications/add_files.png)